-- (1) On April 8, 2011, we received an unfavorable ruling regarding a disputed claim for costs incurred in connection with an April 2008 accident at our Texas facility involving four cranes.
-As a result, we recognized all recorded amounts as asset impairments of \$7.7 million, of which \$5.9 million related to disputed crane rental costs and \$1.8 million related to the remaining net book value of one of the cranes involved in the accident that is now deemed a total loss. - (2) On July 15, 2009, we reached an agreement with Bluewater Industries, Inc. to restructure the payment terms of the remaining \$90 million owed on the MinDOC I project.
+- (1) As of December 31, 2012, \$56.8 million has been billed to Bluewater Industries, Inc. on the Cheviot project and the outstanding contracts receivable balance was approximately \$31.3 million.
+We recorded a \$14.5 million reserve on Bluewater's outstanding contract receivable balance as of December 31, 2012 and we believe the outstanding balance, less the \$14.5 million reserve, is collectible through the disposition of project deliverables and the enforcement of our security interest in certain of Bluewater's equipment in the event of a default by Bluewater. - (2) On April 8, 2011, we received an unfavorable ruling regarding a disputed claim for costs incurred in connection with an April 2008 accident at our Texas facility involving four cranes.
+As a result, we recognized all recorded amounts as asset impairments of \$7.7 million, of which \$5.9 million related to disputed crane rental costs and \$1.8 million related to the remaining net book value of one of the cranes involved in the accident that is now deemed a total loss. - (3) On July 15, 2009, we reached an agreement with Bluewater Industries, Inc. to restructure the payment terms of the remaining \$90 million owed on the MinDOC I project.
 We received a limited overriding royalty interest for \$48 million of this amount as part of this agreement.
 On November 29, 2010, we sold the overriding royalty interest.
-As a result of this agreement and subsequent sale of our overriding royalty interest, we recognized \$4.6 million and \$961,000 as interest income during the years ended December 31, 2010 and 2009, respectively. - (3) Direct labor hours are hours worked by employees directly involved in the production of our products. - (4) Our backlog is based on management's estimate of the number of direct labor hours required to complete, and the remaining revenues to be recognized with respect to, those projects for which we have a signed contract and a customer has authorized us to begin work or purchase materials.
-The backlog as of each year end also includes commitments received following December 31st, as described in Item 1.
+As a result of this agreement and subsequent sale of our overriding royalty interest, we recognized \$4.6 million as interest income during the year ended December 31, 2010. - (4) Direct labor hours are hours worked by employees directly involved in the production of our products. - Our backlog is based on management's estimate of the number of direct labor hours required to complete, and the remaining revenues to be recognized with respect to, those projects for which a customer has authorized us to begin work or purchase materials or services pursuant to written contracts, letters of intent or other forms of authorization.
+The backlog as of each year end also includes commitments received following December 31st, as described in Item 1 of this report on Form 10-K.